Port Jervis, New York: State line monuments

 Port Jervis lies near the points where the states of New York, New Jersey and Pennsylvania come together.
 South of the Laurel Grove Cemetery, under the viaduct for Interstate 84, are two monuments marking the boundaries between the three states.

 The larger monument is a granite pillar inscribed "Witness Monument".
 It is not on any boundary itself, but instead is a witness for two boundary points.
 On the north side (New York), it references the corner boundary point between New York and Pennsylvania that is located in the center of the Delaware River 475 ft due west of the Tri-State Rock.
 On the south side (New Jersey), it references the Tri-State Rock 72.25 ft to the south.

 The smaller monument, the Tri-States Monument, also known as the Tri-State Rock, marks both the northwest end of the New Jersey and New York boundary and the north end of the New Jersey and Pennsylvania boundary.
-It is a small granite block with inscribed lines marking the boundaries of the three states and a bronze National Geodetic Survey marker.
+It is a small granite block with inscribed lines marking the boundaries of the three states and a bronze United States Coast and Geodetic Survey marker.
 Both monuments were erected in 1882.